Nicky Hager's Other People's Wars :

 Communications Headquarters).
 It provides fascinating insights into their professional interconnection (anonymously),

 and humanises them in the process, reminding the reader that Hager's book is not about faceless machinic structures

 rolling over the world but about people and people's choices within systems.

 Hager concludes with the express wish that his text should contribute towards better understanding of New Zealand's

 place in the world -- it expresses the desire to share uncomfortable truths in order to allow people to make more

-critically informed judgments about those who represent them on the international stage.
-This book is a call for
+critically informed judgments about those who represent them in the world.
+This book is a call for increased autonomy

 Postscript: Response and Reaction